moveit/moveit.ros.org/events/world-moveit-day-2017/index.markdown

 **The Xamla Robotics Team at Provisio GmbH** in Münster, Germany will be hosting an event with food, soft drinks, and a UR5 for testing

-**Advanced Remanufacturing and Technology Centre** EVENT ON THURSDAY OCTOBER 19th due to a national holiday.
+**ROS-Industrial Asian Pacific Consortium** EVENT ON THURSDAY OCTOBER 19th due to a national holiday.
 Lunch will be provided.
-To signup and for more details see the [EventBrite](https://www.eventbrite.sg/e/world-moveit-day-asia-pacific-tickets-38378316578).
+To register and obtain the video conference details please sign up here: [EventBrite](https://www.eventbrite.sg/e/world-moveit-day-asia-pacific-tickets-38378316578).

 **PickNik Consulting** will be hosting an event at the University of Colorado Computer Science Robotics lab in the Engineering Center.
 Lunch will be provided.